ahmedgittinghub/Personal_projects/README.md

 # group project
 ETL project.
 CSV sales dataset is first inserted into AWS S3 bucket, this triggers a lambda function for data extraction.
 The data is then transformed into normalized tables, loaded into Amazon redshift and established a connection to Grafana for versatile data visualization.

+# Problem solving
+This is me taking on a series of code challenges from leet code.

+# S&P 500
+This is a script which creates a summarised analysis of S&P 500 Over the past  5 days from when the script is run.

+# Pandas Finance project
+This project aims to build familiarity with the pandas package.
+It extracts data from a file and creates informed analysis based on the data.
+The dataset consists of stock share prices from five financial institutions